-Adelante Dual Language Immersion Academy has a very detailed, comprehensive safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
+L.U.C.H.A.
+Elementary School has a very detailed, comprehensive safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The safety plan is developed by the Adelante Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for approval on an annual basis.
-The plan was last approved in February 2013.
-The safety plan and drill procedures are reviewed during the year with all staff.
+The safety plan is developed by the L.U.C.H.A.
+Safety Committee before it is annually presented to the Alum Rock Union Elementary School District Board of Trustees for approval.
+The revised plan was last approved in February 2013.
+The Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
 In addition, all required drills are calendared and completed, and the results are shared with the staff.
+The L.U.C.H.A.
+Safety Plan has a comprehensive, enforceable, and continuous: Behavior Policy, Rules and Regulations, Dress Code Policy, Protocols for Safety/Emergency Drills, Tardy Policy, Attendance Policy, Referral Policy, and Nondiscriminatory Policy on Student Rights and Responsibilities.